ninetymiles/wsl-socks/README.md

 ```
 bindAddress=0.0.0.0
 bindPort=1080
-proxyUri=ws://address:9777
+proxyUri=ws://wsl_server_address:9777
 ```

-If you need auth socks5, add the following lines in wsl-local.properties to enable it.
+If you need auth socks5, add the following properties to enable it.

 ```
 authUser=user